PsySecGroup/current-thing-weather/README.md

 - `yarn sb-watch`: Watches for changes for TypeScript files, builds the source on a change, then runs [`dist/index.js`](dist/index.js) (StackBlitz-friendly)
 - `yarn watch`: Watches for changes for TypeScript files, builds the source on a change, then runs [`dist/index.js`](dist/index.js) (Every other system)
 - `yarn test`: Runs tests.

+### TODO

+* `tsup-node` is sketchy, find another way to compile TypeScript
+* Get all zip files in the `data` folder
+* Add all entries to a SQLite database
+* Load each event into an object by URL, and check to see if GPS events differ then attach